owebeeone/anchorscad-core/README.md

 - Once a shape is named, it is also given a frame of reference, becoming a builder object that can have more shapes added.
 Note that once a builder is added to another builder, it is copied, so subsequent changes to the added builder will not be reflected in the final composition.

 # Composite Shapes
 The following code snippet generates a similar box tube shape as demonstrated in the previous example but as an AnchorSCAD `Shape` class.
-This demonstrates AnchorSCAD’s "parametric" tools.
+This demonstrates AnchorSCAD's "parametric" tools.
 Running this code will generate a file named "**`examples_out/anchorcad_SquarePipe_default_example.scad`**," which can also be imported into other Python programs as shown in the "[SquarePipe](https://github.com/owebeeone/anchorscad/blob/master/src/anchorscad/models/basic/SquarePipe.py)" class as a reusable shape.

 ![AnchorScad example2](assets/quick_start_example2.png?raw=true)